 Redirects are set up to auto-direct searchers to a certain page or collections.
 For example, when customers search for “returning policy", the normal search result will normally have no product due to the mismatch in product attributes (we don't think there’s any item with the name “returning policy").
 However, when Redirects is in use, customers are brought to the policy page after hitting enter or clicking the “submit" button.

 With the lightning-fast advancements of technology, customers are requesting a real-life experience in the digital space.
 To satisfy these demanding shoppers, visual search and voice search have been invented.
-Research about voice shopping predicts that it will reach $40 billion by 2022, while Pinterest reveals that 600 million visual searches are carried out every month.

 While voice search and visual search are still unpopular in the world of e-commerce, many tools have been developed to make it possible for searching by voice orders or finding matched items in an image.
 The question is when these tools will be integrated into selling websites.